PhoenixIndustries/phoenixblog/site/content/features/usercases/beginners.md

   ]
 }

-Manjaro comes pre-installed with a collection of software that makes all-day tasks possible without even searching for them.
-If some application is not installed, more software can easily and securely be installed via the integrated package manager: Just search for "Office", "Music" or "Internet", say what should be installed and everything else will be done automatically.
+Manjaro comes pre installed with a collection of software that makes all daily tasks possible without even searching for them.
+If some application is not installed, more software can easily and securely installed via the integrated package manager (software Center): Just search for "Office", "Music" or "Internet", select or tick what should be installed and everything else will be done automatically for you.

-All this software is also completely free and will be updated alongside with Manjaro.
-The Manjaro team and community will ensure that it will stay stable, safe and functions correctly.
+All this software is also completely free and will be updated alongside Manjaro.
+The Manjaro team and community will ensure that it will stay stable, safe and operates correctly.